Ghaniyat27/AirBnB_clone/web_statics/README.md

-AirBnB clone - Web static
+This is the AirBnB_clone Projects- Web Static